cvs-health/testilo/README.md

 The `script` module will create a script.
 The `call` module will save the script as a JSON file in the `scripts` subdirectory of the `process.env.SPECDIR` directory.

+#### Options

+When the `script` module creates a script for you, it does not ask you for all of the options that the script may require.
+Instead, it chooses options.
+After you invoke `script`, you can edit the script that it creates to revise options.

 ## Report scoring

 ### Introduction